cagov/cannabis.ca.gov/README.md

 - ```npm test:playwright``` to run the playwright tests headlessly or
 - ```npm test:playwright:headed``` to run the playwright tests headed so you can see what it is doing.
 More debugging tips and tools on playwright on the <a href="https://playwright.dev/docs/debug">playwright debugging page</a>
+- Before running tests you need to have run a build at least once.
+The tests are not yet tied to a watch or rebuild process.
+If you have already done ```npm run dev``` or ```npm run build``` then you will have generated the static site and can run the test command without a server running.
 More info on playwright at <a href="https://playwright.dev/">playwright.dev</a>

 When writing new playwright tests or to get used to the tool initially try out the codegen tool passing the target url as the final argument: